Lingkai-Kong/academic-kickstart/content/authors/admin/_index.md

 I am particularly interested in making *trustworthy* intelligent system in *open-world* settings.
 Toward this goal, I am currently working on the following research thrusts:
 -    Uncertainty quantification and out-of-distribution detection in deep learning;
--    Out-of-distribution generalization and zero shot learning;
+-    Decision making under uncertainty;
--    Application of uncertainty-aware deep learning in natural language processing and healthcare.
+-    Application of uncertainty-aware deep learning in natural language processing and public health.

 **Email**: lkkong [at] gatech [dot] edu